 The bottom line is that it will be difficult for French and other European organizations to know what they don’t know about digital transformation.
 It’s new territory.
 And they may have difficulty measuring the risks in the midst of the transformation.
 So they may run the risk of elevating their cyber exposure.
 And it will be difficult for them to assess risks that they have not encountered before.

 I’m not saying they are doing nothing to assess and prevent cyber risks.
 I’m just saying that they do it partially.
 Digital transformation impacts business processes, humans and machines.
 And cyber risks impact the same groups.
-But the vast majority of companies still focus mainly on protecting user identities, not on the identities of the machines that are fueling the transformation.
+But the vast majority of companies still focus mainly on managing user identities, not on the identities of the machines that are fueling the transformation.

-I think it’s time to stop doing half the job of protecting our machine identities.
+I think it’s time to stop doing half the job of managing our machine identities.
 Our digital transformation is progressing so quickly that we may not have time to stop and backfill security.
 We must extend protection to the identities of all machines that we rely on.
 We can’t just blast boldly ahead and hope that our machines will somehow defend themselves.

 Eurpean organization are moving to the digital world at a very high speed, and to forget to secure the resulting explosion of machine identities is tantamount to suicide.